ryanhellyer/unique-headers/readme.txt

 = Does it work in older versions of WordPress? =

 Mostly, but I only actively support the latest version of WordPress.
 Support for older versions is purely by accident.
-Versions prior to 4.4 will definitely not work with categories and tags.

 = I need custom functionality.
 Can we pay you to build it for us? =